Find Affordable College Courses

 West Lafayette, IN

 With a ranking of #6, Purdue University - Main Campus did quite well on this year’s best schools for nursing students.
-Purdue is a fairly large public school located in the city of West Lafayette.
+Purdue is a very large public school located in the city of West Lafayette.

 After completing their degree, nursing graduates from Purdue carry an average student debtload of $20,832.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $266.